Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

 \section{Results}

 In this section we assess the outcomes of the asymptotic analysis of the preceding section through a series of numerical experiments which compare the predictions of Eqs.~\eqref{3D_ODE} with those of the governing equation and the appropriate initial conditions, Eqs.~\eqref{BCs}, hereinafter referred to as the \emph{full model}.
 Central to the calculations using the asymptotic model, Eqs.~\eqref{3D_ODE}, is the way the apparent contact angle, $\vartheta$, is evaluated.
 Once $\vartheta$ is known, the system constitutes a set of generally weakly coupled and non-stiff integrodifferential equations and their implementation is relatively straightforward.
-It is decomposed into $2M+1$ unknowns for the evolution of $b_0$ and the real and imaginary parts of $b_m$, $m=1,2,\ldots,M$ (considering $M=50$ is typically sufficient, unless the structure of the heterogeneities has small-scale features).
-The whole process involves moving back and forth in Fourier space while time stepping is performed with a standard ordinary differential equation integrator, coupled with numerical quadrature for computing the time-dependent integrals $\zeta_m(t)$ (see Sec.~\ref{sec:outer}).
+It is decomposed into $2M+1$ unknowns for the evolution of $a_0$, $x_c$, $y_c$, and the real and imaginary parts of $a_m$, $m=2,3,\ldots,M$ (considering $M=50$ is typically sufficient, unless the structure of the heterogeneities has small-scale features).
+The whole process involves moving back and forth in Fourier space while time stepping is performed with a standard ordinary differential equation integrator, coupled with numerical quadrature for computing the time-dependent integrals $\zeta_m(t)$ (see also Appendix.~\ref{sec:integral}).

 Just as in Ref.~\cite{Savva2018}, $\vartheta$ is computed using two different methods.
 The first is based on the perturbative approximation of $\vartheta$ given by Eq.~\eqref{3D_ApparentContactAngle} and this model is referred to as \emph{reduced}.
 Through the second approach, $\vartheta$ is determined more accurately for a given contact line shape, by solving Eqs.~\eqref{3D_LeadingOrderSystem} with the boundary integral method.
 In this manner, we formulate a linear integral equation which outputs $\vartheta$ by solving a linear system.
-Since this approach leverages the simpler system \eqref{3D_ODE} with the numerical solution of a PDE, the resulting model is referred to as \emph{hybrid}.
-The general methodologies adopted for solving the full, reduced and hyrbid models, and for computing the associated integral terms are described in Ref.~\cite{Savva2018}.
+Since this approach leverages the simpler system arising from the asymptotics, Eqs.~\eqref{3D_ODE}, with the numerical solution of leading-order problem, Eqs.~\eqref{3D_LeadingOrderSystem}, the resulting model is referred to as \emph{hybrid}.
+The general methodologies adopted for solving the full, reduced and hybrid models, and for computing the associated integral terms are described in Ref.~\cite{Savva2018} (see Ref.~\cite{repo} for a Python implementation of the reduced and hybrid models).